In our chiropractic clinics we often find that in cases of arm pain, injuries to muscles, joints and ligaments in the neck are often overlooked.

 If you go to the gym, play racket sports, use a computer, play musical instruments or even text on a mobile phone enough, then overuse is a likely cause of pain.

-One of the most common postural distortions is that of forward head and forward shoulders.
+One of the most common postural distortions is that of a forward head and forward shoulder position also called upper crossed syndrome.

-This shift of posture causes muscular tension in the shoulders and the neck having to cope with the weight of the head (the average head weighs as much as a bowling ball!).
+This shift of posture causes muscular tension in the shoulders and the neck.
+For every inch the head is forward it doubles the work the muscles have to do.
+The average head weighs as much as a bowling ball!
+Imagine two bowling balls!

-Muscular tension in the neack and shoulders can cause referred pain into the arm, causing a deep ache that often gets worse as the day goes on.
+Muscular tension in the neck and shoulders can cause referred pain into the arm, causing a deep ache that often gets worse as the day goes on.

 When neck pain is caused by muscle strain, you may have aches and stiffness that spread to the upper arm and forearm.